ukatech/ghost_terminal/README_EN.md

 	Value:
 	X-SSTP-PassThru-Command: 'Just a '+username
 	```
+- `ShioriEcho.Begin` (after Ver10)
+  Event when ghost_terminal startup for this ghost
+  * `Reference0`
+	Terminal version
+  * Return value
+	Ignore, **but sakura script executes normally**
 - `ShioriEcho.End`
   Event when ghost_terminal exits by typing exit
-  After var9: any normal program exit will trigger this
+  After Ver9: any normal program exit will trigger this
   * Return value
 	Ignore, **but sakura script executes normally**